google/benchmark/README.md

 BENCHMARK_MAIN();
 ```

-Don't forget to inform your linker to add benchmark library e.g. through `-lbenchmark` compilation flag.
+Don't forget to inform your linker to link to the benchmark library e.g. through `-lbenchmark` compilation flag, and also the pthread library ('-lpthread').

-The benchmark library will reporting the timing for the code within the `for(...)` loop.
+The resultant compiled program should, if correctly compiled and linked, report timing for the code within the `for(...)` loop.

 ### Passing arguments
 Sometimes a family of benchmarks can be implemented with just one routine that